There are ten key strategic imperatives every business needs to understand if it’s to be successful.

 This will allow you to find out what you're doing right so that you can keep doing it – and what you're doing wrong so that you can make changes where necessary.
 If you're not going to make the necessary changes – don't bother gathering data in the first place.

-If your business is costing you more than it earns or if it's just breaking even, it's not a business, it's a hobby.
-Taking out a second business loan and maxing out your credit cards is not cashflow.
-Be realistic about how much you need to stay in the black and how you're going to keep that money coming in.
+If your business is costs more to run than it earns or if it's just breaking even, it's not a business, it's a hobby.
+Taking out a second business loan and maxing out your credit cards is not cash flow.
+Be realistic about how much cash you need to stay in the black and how you're going to keep that money coming in.

-Where are your shortcomings in terms of skill level, experience, customer service, marketing, etc?
+Where are your shortcomings in terms of skills, experience, customer service, marketing, etc?
 Spend some time thinking about what you could be doing better and how to improve on it.
-That could mean improving your knowledge when you have time or (if you can afford it) hiring someone who can bridge that gap for you while you get up to speed.
+That could mean improving your knowledge when you have time or (if you can afford it) hiring an interim manager who can bridge that gap for you while you get up to speed.

-Whenever you're faced with a decision in your business, double-check the 10 points above.
-With enough experience and education, you'll absorb these imperatives.
+Whenever you're faced with a difficult business decision, double-check the ten points above.
+With experience and education, you'll absorb these imperatives.
 They'll become second nature.
 Until then, whenever you feel uncertain about a business decision, check back and make sure that your ideas are financially and strategically sound.